folded-ear/datawell/README.md

 Configuration is provided by command-line flags:

     $ datawell --help
-    Usage of datawell:
-      -config string
-    	Path to ini config for using in go flags.
-May be relative to the current executable path.
-      -configUpdateInterval duration
-            Update interval for re-reading config file set via -config flag.
-Zero disables config file re-reading.
+    datawell is what EventLog became.

+    Usage:
+        datawell [options] <subcommand> [subcommand options]

+    Options:
       -db-datasource-name string
-            The datasource name (the second param to sql.Open) (default "use-dbconf.yml") -db-driver-name string
+            The datasource name (the second param to sql.Open) (default "use db/dbconf.yml") -db-driver-name string
-            The database driver name (the first param to sql.Open) (default "use-dbconf.yml") -dumpflags
+            The database driver name (the first param to sql.Open) (default "use db/dbconf.yml") -env string
-            Dumps values for all flags defined in the app into stdout in ini-compatible syntax and terminates the app.
-      -env string
             the DB/Goose environment to use (default "development")

-All options may also be provided via an INI file as specified by the `--config` flag.
-Flags override the config file values.
-You can generate a sample config file (to STDOUT) by using the `--dumpflags` flag:

-    $ datawell --dumpflags
-    configUpdateInterval = 0  # Update interval for re-reading config file set via -config flag.
-Zero disables config file re-reading. db-datasource-name = use db/dbconf.yml  # The datasource name (the second param to sql.Open) db-driver-name = use db/dbconf.yml  # The database driver name (the first param to sql.Open) env = development  # the DB/Goose environment to use
+    Commands:
+    greet      say hello

+    serve      start the web server
+      -port uint
+            Port to listen on (default 8080)

+    demo       run the demo

-Further, the database connect information (driver name and open string) can also be provided by a `./db/dbconf.yml` file according to Goose's specs.
-This has the lowest priority and will be superceded by both the INI file and flags, but is useful for keeping DRY in development environments, and is _mandatory_ if you wish to run the Goose migrations.
+The database connect information (driver name and open string) can also be provided by a `./db/dbconf.yml` file according to Goose's specs.
+This will be superceded by flags, but is useful for keeping DRY in development environments, and is _mandatory_ if you wish to run the Goose migrations.

 Once configured, you can use Goose to bootstrap your database with the necessary schema objects: